 In addition, the visibility of a new foreign brand will be higher because it makes the difference from local brands while in big cities, it would have been drowned among many other competitors.

 Work on your product’s packaging and slogan

-Packaging is one of the most important element of the product.
-Chinese market is surrounded by offers.
-As result, the consumer get lost easily and they do not always have or take time to compare them all.
-Thus, they often refer to product’s appearance to decide and make the purchase.
-Beside the product’s design, the packaging is also often decorated with humorous messages to catch the attention of Chinese consumers.
+Packaging is one of the most important elements of the product.
+The Chinese market is surrounded by offers.
+As result, the consumer gets lost easily and they do not always have or take time to compare them all.
+Thus, they often refer to the product’s appearance to decide and make the purchase.
+Besides the product’s design, the packaging is also often decorated with humorous messages to catch the attention of Chinese consumers.

 In the same way, the product or brand’s slogan can be a buzz element, work on it.
-The Chinese do not hold back to share interesting content on social network.
+The Chinese do not hold back to share interesting content on chinese social networks.